-Whichever course is chosen, please be assured that it will be industry-relevant, geared to key sector requirements and will suit a broad range of learning styles and abilities.
+The GCSE in Business Studies is industry relevant, geared to key sector requirements and very popular with schools and colleges because it suits such a broad range of learning styles and abilities.

-Business and Enterprise skills are essential for success in employment and provide fundamental knowledge required by employers, in addition to providing transferable skills for future study.
+Business skills are essential for success in employment and provide fundamental knowledge required by employers, in addition to providing transferable skills for future study.

-Summary of the topics you may cover: Students will have to study a variety of topics, these include:
+Students will have to study a variety of topics, these include:

-- Business in the real world
+- · Business in the real world

-- Enterprise and marketing concepts

-- Designing a business proposal
+- · Influences on business

+- · Business operations

 - Human resources

+- Marketing

-- Marketing and Finance
+- · Finance

-Subject content:
+Subject Content: